vuyo863/Helios/replit.md

 *   **AI-Analysis**: Integration with OpenAI for automated insights and chart data summarization.

 ### System Design Choices
 *   **Golden State Doctrine**: Critical, stable, and fully tested parts of the codebase are designated as "Golden State" and are protected from modification to ensure stability.
-This includes the Eye Mode, Pencil Mode, MainChart, Compare Mode, Added-Mode Analysis, Bot-Type CRUD, and AI-Analysis Page.
+This includes:
+    - Eye Mode (Auge-Modus)
+    - Pencil Mode (Stift-Modus)
+    - MainChart
+    - Compare Mode
+    - Added-Mode Analysis
+    - **Added-Mode Overlay** ← NEU in Version 1.2 (31.12.2025)
+    - Bot-Type CRUD
+    - AI-Analysis Page
 *   **Modular Architecture**: Clear separation of concerns between frontend and backend, and within the frontend, distinct modules for different chart functionalities.

 ## External Dependencies